kd-456/Green-Innovators-/README.md

 - Search API : Serp API

 ## Future Enhancements
-- App analyzes data to generate personalized irrigation schedules.
+App analyzes data to generate personalized irrigation schedules.
-- Farmers implement recommendations and provide feedback.
+Upgrade chatbot to provide personalized solutions related to crop management and realtime weather forecasts Farmers implement recommendations and provide feedback.
-- Develop tools for parental engagement to support children's learning journeys.
-- Provide resources and tools focused on sustainable and eco-friendly farming practices.
+Provide resources and tools focused on sustainable and eco-friendly farming practices.

-## Contributed by :
-- Aditi Sharma
-- Ayana Bishnoi
-- Bharti Bansal
-- Komal
+Users will be able to compare previous crop profits, perform market analysis, and decide whether to plant a new crop or continue with the same one.
+The platform will facilitate user connectivity, enabling farmers to network and share insights with each other.